bakhras/MixtureDescriptors-II/README.md

 ## Features

-- **Descriptor Generation**: Creates mixture descriptors using a combinatorial approach based on Cartesian power, which is the Cartesian product of N copies of a single set of descriptors, where N is the number of components.
+- **Descriptor Generation**: Creates mixture descriptors using a combinatorial approach based on Cartesian product, which is the Cartesian product of N copies of a single set of descriptors, where N is the number of components.
 - **Data Processing**: Handles input from CSV files containing individual descriptors and mole fraction values for each component in mixtures.
 - **Filtering**: Supports filtering of constant and nearly constant descriptors, as well as highly correlated pairs, with adjustable thresholds.